-Chef Martin De Kock uses regionally sourced produce on the menu at Diemersdal to create delicious French, Spanish and Asian inspired dishes.
+Chef Martin De Kock uses regionally sourced produce on the menu at Diemersdal to create delicious French, Spanish and Asian-inspired dishes.
 The herbs and some of the vegetables that are used in the kitchen are grown in the on-site garden, while the pickles, preserves and bread are all homemade.
-The restaurant is open for breakfast, lunch and dinner on most days and is known for its great Sunday buffets.
+The restaurant is open for breakfast, lunch and dinner on most days and is known for its tasty Sunday buffets.

 The restaurant sits in a large open room with big windows that provide beautiful views of the vineyards and Table Mountain.
 There is an outside deck for the warmer days and a children’s area that will keep the young ones entertained.
 The kitchen is headed up by Louisa Greeff and is open for breakfast lunch and dinner on selected evenings.
 There are picnics available during summer.

 With an informal and relaxed feeling about it, Hillcrest restaurant comes across as unpretentious and is the perfect setting for a lazy morning or afternoon.
 The establishment is open for breakfast and lunch and is headed up by chef Debbie who makes use of fresh products daily.
 The food is Mediterranean with a South African flair.

 Situated on Klein Roosboom wine farm, Café Ruby is a quaint little eatery that serves up all the homemade goodness that we remember from our childhood.
-The café is open Tuesday to Sunday from 08h30 to 15h30.
+The café is open from Tuesday to Sunday from 08h30 to 15h30.
 The outside area provides the younger ones with a play area while the adults kick back and enjoy the delicious meals.